aws-samples/serverless-mail/vdm-to-rds/README.md

 * All other fields leave as defaults.
 * Click Create database.
 It will take a few minutes to become available.

+Once the database is available.
+Connect to it and run the provided [sesvdmdb.sql](sesvdmdb.sql) to create the tables to be imported into.

 ## Create retrieval AWS Glue job

 This job will run a pyspark script to call the VDM API for dates based on a file with the last date of processing in the sesvdmbucket, retrieve the results and store them as csv files in the sesvdmbucket.
 There are 6 main sections in the script to retrieve each of the 6 different style of metrics.